mrichar1/jsonapi-vuex/README.md

 There are 4 actions (with aliases): `get` (`fetch`), `post` (`create`), `patch` (`update`), and `delete`.

-All actions take an argument in the form of a normalized record, e.g.:
+All actions take 2 arguments: the object to be acted upon, and an (optional) object containing query parameters.

+The first argument is an object containing [restructured data](#restructured-data). for example:

 ```
 const new_widget = {